Home

 2. The New Product Idea Preliminary Review:

-Ensure that you consider your marketing segmentation (for the new product); your target market; your potential customers (how will they benefit); your competition; product feasibility from a technical, cost/price, manufacturing perspective; profitability; sales volume (in other words do a mini-business case and sales plan for the product idea).
+Ensure that you consider what's required in marketing a new product: your marketing segmentation (for the new good or service); your target market; your potential customers (how will they benefit); your competition; product feasibility from a technical, cost/price, manufacturing perspective; profitability; sales volume (in other words do a mini-business case and sales plan for the product idea).
 At this stage of the product development work, I often develop a ranking scale or each of these considerations.
 This is the first stage of your go/no go decision.
 Don't waste resources (time and money) on ideas that don't score high at this level.

 Consider the new product idea with a more detailed analysis: